 - Manage shutter speed: Begin with a shutter speed that’s near 1/250th of a second.
 Remember to increase the ISO.
 You would like the shutter speed real fast, not only because of the moon’s brightness, but because its motion is way faster than you can imagine.

 We cannot declare that this process is failure-proof.
 Nonetheless, it still improves your chances of taking high-quality pictures.
 Despite the tricks working well, you shall need to employ post-processing software to achieve the desired results.
 Also, you should always get the DSLR moon settings right before you get started.
+And make sure you charge the canon camera before you leave home.

 Let us see how to fix the pictures where the moon and clouds merge to represent a white blob.